theupdateframework/pep-maximum-security-model/README.rst

 new recently-claimed metadata as well as the current set of delegated targets metadata for the project.

-The process [LV: would it be helpful to name the process?] for a claimed project is slightly different in that PyPI administrators will choose to move the project from the recently-claimed role to the claimed role.
+The transaction process for a claimed project is slightly different in that PyPI administrators will choose to move the project from the *recently-claimed* role to the *claimed* role.
 A project transaction process MUST then add new recently-claimed and claimed metadata to reflect this migration.
 As is the case for a recently-claimed project, the project transaction process MUST always add all new targets and delegated targets metadata for the claimed project.